OutSystems/docs-odc/src/eap/reference/system-actions/auth.md

 **CallbackURL**
 :   Type: Text.
     URL called after the logout process.
-The provider will redirect users to this URL after a successful login.
+The provider will redirect users to this URL after a successful logout.

 _Outputs_